 CF affects more than 30,000 kids and young adults in the United States (70,000 worldwide).

 Cystic fibrosis (CF)is a genetic disease.
 To be affected with CF, a person needs two copies of a CF gene.
 Each parent must be a carrier.
-If you are a carrier, you will have no symptoms of CF. Without having a child with CF, or genetic testing, you would not know your carrier status.
+If you're a carrier, you'll have no symptoms of CF. Without having a child with CF, or genetic testing, you would not know your carrier status.

 CF affects both males and females and people from all racial, ethnic and socio-economic groups.
 However, the disease is most common among Caucasians of Northern European descent.